-- · application name
+- application name

 - timestamp

 - username

-- configuration used
+- · configuration used

 - process_time

 - status

-- end time

-- · parameters
+- end_time - parameters

 Documents are saved in the ELEASTICSEARCH_BI_INDEX-%YEAR-%MONTH, allowing to manage the retention accordingly.
 To activate this feature, it is necessary to set ELASTICSEARCH_BI_ENABLED to True in the env_file_app and ELASTICSEARCH_BI_HOST to elasticsearch:9200 or your elasticsearch server.
+At last, you have to copy your ssl certificate in the configuration folder and set ELASTICSEARCH_SSL_CERTIFICATE_FILE_NAME to your certificate file name.

 An index template is created after the first bulk submission of reports.
-If you want to use kibana to visualize your data/make dashboard, you must create an index pattern: Go to Kibana -> Discover -> Stack Management -> Index Patterns -> search for your index and use as time field timestamp
+If you want to use kibana to visualize your data/make dashboard, you must create an index pattern: Go to Kibana -> Management -> Index Patterns -> search for your index and use as time field timestamp